-“My reporting bears witness to the silenced and finds strength in the stories of those who remain.”
+“Bearing witness to the silenced and finding strength in the stories of those who remain.”

 About

-Katie G. Nelson is an Emmy-nominated journalist, photographer and filmmaker from Minneapolis, MN.
-She covers human rights, racial justice and global health in the United States and East Africa.
-She is based in New York City, NY.
+Katie G. Nelson is an Emmy-nominated journalist, photographer, and filmmaker specializing in human rights, racial justice, and global health.

-Katie’s work has been published in The New York Times, National Geographic, BBC, Al Jazeera, Frontline PBS, Telegraph, Associated Press, Public Radio International, and The Center for Global Integrity.
-She is a co-owner at Far on Foot and a contributor at SOPA Images.
+Her work has been published in The New York Times, National Geographic, BBC, Al Jazeera, Frontline PBS, Associated Press, The Guardian, Telegraph, Center for Public Integrity, Public Radio International / The World, VOX, Quartz, and Huffington Post.

-Trained as an investigative journalist, Katie cut her teeth as a print reporter at the Minnesota Star Tribune before moving to East Africa where she was based for more than a decade.
-Her investigations into health care corruption, human rights abuses and political finance loopholes spurred policy changes at home and abroad.
+Trained as an investigative journalist, Katie cut her teeth at the Minnesota Star Tribune before moving to East Africa, where she was based for more than a decade.
+Her investigations into healthcare corruption, human rights abuses, and political finance loopholes sparked policy reform at home and abroad.

-In 2013, Katie was diagnosed with a rare neurological condition that made writing nearly impossible.
-Faced with leaving journalism or learning to adapt, Katie picked up a camera and taught herself photography and filmmaking.
+In 2013, she was diagnosed with a rare neurological condition that made writing nearly impossible.
+Faced with leaving journalism or adapting, she picked up a camera and taught herself photography and filmmaking.
+A decade later, she is considered a triple-threat in the newsroom — writing, photographing, filming, and publishing stories that bring a human voice to history-changing moments.

-Katie is best known for her visual coverage of George Floyd’s murder for The New York Times.
-Her team’s video reportage earned nods from Pictures of the Year International, the National Press Photographers Association, the Rory Peck News Trust and the News Leaders Association.
+Katie is best known for her visual coverage of George Floyd’s murder for The New York Times, including the Emmy-nominated visual investigation How George Floyd Was Killed in Police Custody.
+Her team’s reporting on the racial justice protests also earned widespread recognition from Pictures of the Year International, the National Press Photographers Association, the Rory Peck Awards, and the News Leaders Association.

-Katie has extensive experience reporting in conflict and civil unrest.
-She is certified in Hostile Environment and Emergency First Aid Training by RISC, with additional instruction by The Wall Street Journal and IWMF.
+She is certified in Hostile Environment and Emergency First Aid Training by RISC, with additional education from The Wall Street Journal and the International Women’s Media Foundation.
 She is trained in infectious disease prevention and medical PPE best practices.

-Prior to journalism, Katie developed HIV/AIDS education curriculum for the Kenya Red Cross Society and founded a 501(c)(3) nonprofit to support vulnerable families in western Kenya.
+Prior to working in journalism, Katie developed HIV/AIDS education programs for internally displaced people in Mt.
+Elgon, Kenya, and co-founded The Nafula Foundation to support vulnerable families in western Kenya.

-She has a Bachelor of Arts and a Master of Public Health from the University of Minnesota.
+She earned a Master of Public Health in Community Health Promotion and a Bachelor of Arts in Global Studies from the University of Minnesota.

 Bylines